sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Appcelerator_Services/AMPLIFY_Appcelerator_Platform_Services_How-tos/AMPLIFY_Crash_Analytics/_index.md

 `aca.setMetadata(``'gameLevel'``, 2);`

 By default, a username is not included.
 The username appears with the crash or error reports.
-Both setUsername and setMetadata can be used in any part of application's code.
-They are not invoked when the crash occurs, the information gathered by aca when these calls are made will be sent to the platform with the crash event.
+Both setUsername and setMetadata can be used in any part of the application's code.
+They are not invoked when the crash occurs, the information gathered by ACA when these calls are made will be sent to the platform with the crash event.

 ### Log An Error